-EN/UV1 (Pin 11): Channel 1 of the LT8650S-1 is shut down when this pin is low and active when this pin is high.
+EN/UV1 (Pin 11): Channel 1 of the LT8650S is shut down when this pin is low and active when this pin is high.
 The hysteretic threshold voltage is 0.77V going up and 0.74V going down.
 Tie to V{IN1} if the shutdown feature is not used.
-An external resistor divider from V{IN1} can be used to program a V{IN} threshold below which channel 1 of the LT8650S-1 will shut down.
+An external resistor divider from V{IN1} can be used to program a V{IN} threshold below which channel 1 of the LT8650S will shut down.
 Do not float this pin.

-EN/UV2 (Pin 12): Channel 2 of the LT8650S-1 is shut down when this pin is low and active when this pin is high.
+EN/UV2 (Pin 12): Channel 2 of the LT8650S is shut down when this pin is low and active when this pin is high.
 The hysteretic threshold voltage is 0.77V going up and 0.74V going down.
 Tie to V{IN2} if shutdown feature is not used.
-An external resistor divider from V{IN2} can be used to program a V{IN} threshold below which channel 2 of the LT8650S-1 will shut down.
+An external resistor divider from V{IN2} can be used to program a V{IN} threshold below which channel 2 of the LT8650S will shut down.
 Do not float this pin.

 TEMP (Pin 13): Temperature Output Pin.
 This pin outputs a voltage proportional to junction temperature.
 The pin is 250mV for 25°C and has a slope of 9.5mV/°C. The output of this pin is not valid during light output loads on both channels while in Burst Mode operation.
-Put the LT8650S-1 in forced continuous mode for the TEMP output to be valid across the entire output load range.
+Put the LT8650S in forced continuous mode for the TEMP output to be valid across the entire output load range.
 See the Applications Information section for more information.

 PG1 (Pin 14): The PG1 pin is the open-drain output of an internal comparator.
 PG1 remains low until the FB1 pin is within $\pm 7.5\%$ of the final regulation voltage, and there are no fault conditions.
-PG1 is pulled low during V{IN1} UVLO, V{CC} UVLO, Thermal Shutdown, or when both EN/ UV pins are low.
+PG1 is pulled low during V{IN1} UVLO, V{CC} UVLO, Thermal Shutdown, or when the EN/ UV1 pin is low.

 PG2 (Pin 15): The PG2 pin is the open-drain output of an internal comparator.
 PG2 remains low until the FB2 pin is within $\pm 7.5\%$ of the final regulation voltage, and there are no fault conditions.
-PG2 is pulled low during V{IN1} UVLO, V{CC} UVLO, Thermal Shutdown, or when both EN/UV pins are low.
+PG2 is pulled low during V{IN1} UVLO, V{CC} UVLO, Thermal Shutdown, or when both the EN/UV2 pin is low.

 SYNC (Pin 16): External Clock Synchronization Input.
 Ground this pin for low ripple Burst Mode operation at low output loads.
 Apply a DC voltage of 2.8V to 4V or tie to V{CC} for forced continuous mode with spread spectrum modulation.
 Float the SYNC pin for forced continuous mode without spread spectrum modulation.
-When in forced continuous mode, the I_Q will increase to several hundred μA .
 Apply a clock source to the SYNC pin for synchronization to an external frequency.
-The LT8650S-1 will be in forced continuous mode when an external frequency is applied.
+The LT8650S will be in forced continuous mode when an external frequency is applied.